 Episode 7 was the first real filler content since the story about the cooking contest between Hina and Lyne Mei was completely original.
 Anime fans who can’t wait for Food Wars!
 Season 5 to release probably will enjoy Plunderer’s amusing take on the anime cooking genre.

 Plunderer Episode 8 will start up by finishing manga Chapter 6 of Volume 2.
 The next several chapters are where the action really begins to pick up so it’ll be interesting to see how well these action scenes are animated.

-If the first season ends that way, the good news is that the manga currently provides more than enough source material for the Plunderer Season 2 anime to be produced relatively quickly.
-English-only manga readers who wish to read ahead of the anime can jump straight to Volume 8.
+The good news is that the manga currently provides enough source material for a single-cour Plunderer Season 2 anime to be produced relatively quickly.
+The bad news is that English-only manga readers who wish to read ahead of the anime will need to wait until Volume 10 comes out.

 As of the last update, Geek Toys, Kadokawa, or any company related to the production of the anime has not officially confirmed the Plunderer Season 2 release date.
 Nor has the production of a Plunderer sequel been announced.

 Once the news is officially confirmed this article will be updated with the relevant information.
 In the meantime, it’s possible to speculate about when, or if, the Plunderer Season 2 premiere date will occur in the future.

 Kadokawa’s intentions for the anime series will probably be forecast by the characters that end up in Isekai Quartet Season 3.
 Admittedly, yes, labeling Plunderer as an isekai anime is something of a stretch, but could it be possible that Plunderer’s Licht and Hina will be joining the chibi isekai gang rather than Cautious Hero’s Seiya and Ristarte or BOFURI’s Maple and Sally?